Listen to a folder

 at ${header.CamelFileLastModified}

-If it doesn’t look like that but you want to go to the following exercise, you can copy and paste that code on the text editor and click on the green tick button to synchronize.
+If it doesn’t look like that but you still want to go to the following exercise, you can copy and paste that code to your source editor and save the changes.
+This will update the design editor as well.

-Now we want to add a filter between the file-watch and the file that copies the file in another folder everytime a file gets created.
+Now we want to add a filter and a file between the file-watch and the log, which copies the files to another folder everytime a file gets created.

 This will require adding two steps: